Coffee Meets Bagel Review, Updated 2023

-Don’t worry if all that sounds overly complicated – once you’ve used the system a few times it becomes quite intuitive, although you may stumble around for a little while before you really get to grips with it.
+Don’t worry if all that sounds overly complicated – once you’ve used the dating services a few times it becomes quite intuitive, although you may stumble around for a little while before you really get to grips with it.

 ✉️ Contacting users

 When you get your daily bagels, you can look through them and either like or pass (you have 24 hours to decide on whether you like the result of your matchmaking).